Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - At first they fight solo in space as only one cybervator is granted the opportunity to defend and fight with a satellite cyber.beast.
 In cyberspace they fight and against each other and other cyber.beast in order to raise their ranking in hopes of taking the place of that satellites current cyber.fighter/champion.

 - Cybervators fight solo in the lead up to the championships.
 On the other hand Eclipse instead aids each other on the road to the CNS championships.
 Cybervators avoid this stratagey not because they think it is unsporting but rather because of greed as they would have to share the wealth power or even fame.
 Eclipse exploits this enabling them to mine more and stronger Cyber.Beast than others.
 This allows weaker Cybervators to take the back set slowing gaining experence and lowers the risk of losing a cyber.beast having to start over.
 Although this could also mean an unexperinced cyber.fighter could end up in the championship.
-This why Aarock and Aarock trains Max
+This why Aarock trains Max

 - Although Cybervators team up in the championships they dont exhibit team work as they are all working to be selected to the championships and will only comepete out of greed